edge-ml/docs/Tutorials/Getting-Started-Arduino.md

 Install edge-ml in your Arduino IDE and flash it onto your Arduino following the steps [here](https://github.com/edge-ml/EdgeML-Arduino#how-to-install).

 ### Collect Data
 _Please note_: Before you can use edge-ml you have to enable WebBLE in your Browser.
-Currently, WebBLE is **only available** on Chrome (head to `chrome://flags/#enable-experimental-web-platform-features` in your browser bar and set the Experimental Web Platform Features enabled).
+Currently, WebBLE is **only available** on Chrome (head to `chrome://flags/#enable-experimental-web-platform-features` in your URL bar and set the *Experimental Web Platform Features* enabled).
 WebBLE also works with Microsoft Edge.
 Also, make sure that your computer supports Bluetooth Low Energy.
 Otherwise, connecting to your Arduino board will not be possible.